 Those who would like to dive into Belarusian culture will find many places like Hruntounya and projects like Kryly Khalopa interesting – they organize cultural evenings, presentations, workshops, concerts and performances.

 Don’t forget to have a walk in the oldest European forest – Białowieża Forest.
 There you can meet bison, watch the birds, and see trees of hundreds years old.

 During the 16th century, Nesvizh became an ancestral home for one of the richest and most significant families in the Grand Duchy of Lithuania – Radziwiłł.
 The Kings of Poland regularly paid visits to the castle.
 The Nesvizh castle occupies 90 hectares and is surrounded by a moat and a beautiful park.
 Enjoy the various architectural styles there like baroque, renaissance, modernism and neoclassicism.
-Learn the legends of this castle – they are truly impressive.
+Learn the legends of this castle on our tour – they are truly impressive.